 Two unusual teams ride the Tour de France, one Greek and one German, each made up of thinkers like Socrates, Nietzsche, Epictetus and Machiavelli.
 That’s the premise “Socrates on a Bike” but it’s also an autobiographical account from Guillaume Martin, 12th overall in the last Tour de France and with a masters degree in philosophy in his back pocket.
 It makes for one of the most original cycling books going and written by an active rider too, so much so that even if it’s in French it’s still worth exploring in an English-language blog.

 This post appeared back in January but since Guillaume Martin’s riding high in the Tour de France here it is again…

-Socrates, philosophy and cycling combined sounds lofty and could be heavy going, but here it’s all fun rather than pretentious or contrived and it’s an enjoyable read.
-Indeed the weak point is the book’s simplicity as it only touches and skims on the ideas and the plot is very straightforward.
-Yes road racing can be “200 idiots trying to cross a line first” but why and how they do this can sometimes be worth thinking about and this book can help us think about the sport differently at times.
+Socrates, philosophy and cycling combined sounds lofty and could be heavy going but it’s all fun rather than pretentious.
+This is an enjoyable, light read.
+Indeed the weak point is the book’s simplicity as it only touches and skims on the ideas and the plot is very straightforward but that’s a niche cycle sport blog complaint, general readers won’t quibble so much .
+Yes road racing can be “200 idiots trying to cross a line first” but why and how they do this can sometimes be worth thinking about and this book can help us all think about sport differently.

 For an English language blog, highlighting a foreign language book might frustrate as many readers as it intrigues but even if you never read this book half the point of the review here is to mention the rider.
 You might know Martin as the French climber from Wanty who has joined Cofidis but he’s written something like this in his spare time so look out for his next interview in case there’s something to think about.